rjcrowderschaefer/pokedex/README.md

 - Destroy
     - DELETE `/pokemon/:id`

-### **Need a jumpstart?**

-- **Click for some example starter code**

-    ```
-    "Server is working and displays a plain index page"

-"Displays a bunch of Pokémon images on the index".

-"Has separate show pages for each Pokémon".

-"Has the ability to add a new Pokémon".

-"Has the ability to edit existing Pokémon".

-"Has the ability to delete Pokémon".

-"The app uses RESTful routing, all seven RESTful routes".

-"View templates are complete".

-"Static assets included (CSS) and styled app".

-    ```

 ## **Data**

 ### **Notes on the Pokémon data and what to display**

-The `pokemon.js`file is massive and there is a ton of data to parse through.
+The `pokemon.js` file is massive and there is a ton of data to parse through.
 You need not display all of it on your pages.
 On your index page, you can just render the images.

 Here are suggestions for what to display on your Pokémon's show page: